xamantra/relative_scale/README.md

 Please note that these scaler methods are relative to screen size.
 So basically in this case `sy(50)` and `sx(50)` is NOT the same size.

-ALSO, another thing to note is that if you use `sy` for height and `sx` for width (or vice-versa), you'll get widgets with the same ratio (not size) which is still useful.
-The _Scaled_ preview image above uses only `sy`, and containers and text has the same size across different screens.
+Also, another thing to note is that if you use `sy` for height and `sx` for width (or vice-versa), you'll get widgets with the same ratio (not size) which is still useful.
+The _Scaled_ preview image above uses only `sy`, and containers and text have the same size across different screens.

 ### If you want to make a perfect _Square_ container, DON'T do this: